kourosh-forti-hands/Digicorn/README.md

 2. Then in the Arduino IDE go to File->Prefrences->Additional Boards Manger URLs.
     - Additional Board Manager URL: http://digistump.com/package_digistump_index.json

-3. Next click on Tools in the Arduino IDE.
-From there click on the Boards submenu(Under Wifi101 Updater) then **Boards Manager**.
+3. Next click on Tools in the Arduino IDE->Boards->**Boards Manager**.
-    1. Where it says Type you want to click the box and go to Contributed.
+    1. Where it says Type, you want to click the box and go to Contributed.
-    2. Now click on anywhere on Digistump AVR Boards by Digistump.
+    2. Now click anywhere on Digistump AVR Boards by Digistump.
     3. An install button should appear in the lower right corner for you to click.
 (This may take a bit to install)

 4. Once finished go back into Tools->Boards->Digispark(Default - 16.5mhz)